 If you’ve seen my video, you’ll know already that I’m a huge chocolate fan, and that sometimes only chocolate spread will do.
 However, while I’m nursing Elfin and she continues to suffer with CMPA, I had to find a way to get my fix, minus the dairy.
-If you’re not quite as gluttonous as I, or you just feel that you should attempt to appear less uncouth for Christmas day, then these easy peasy dairy-free chocolate truffles are a fab alternative for all the family.
+If you’re not quite as gluttonous as I, or you just prefer to be less uncouth, then these easy peasy dairy-free chocolate truffles are a fab alternative for all the family.

 Just do yourself a favour and be sure to buy your pink sprinkles ahead of time so you don’t find yourself attempting to sort hundreds and thousands.
 What sort of foolish person would do such a thing?
 Hmmm, no idea, but it could happen, and I imagine it wouldn’t be much fun…